 Full representation in legal cases

 Staff and pro bono attorneys have defended community members in state court and have filed affirmative litigation in federal court to address individual and group legal cases against creditors.
-We work in several areas of consumer litigation including lawsuits brought by debt buyers and breach of lease cases.
-Community Development Project has welcomed a Skadden fellow to study several of the breach of lease cases in which we have represented clients.
+We work in several areas of consumer litigation including defending consumers in lawsuits brought by debt buyers and other creditors.
+In September 2017, the Consumer Justice practice will welcome a Skadden fellow to develop a specialized practice to address the growing challenge many of our clients face when they are sued for post eviction rent related debts, called breach of lease cases.

 Brief advocacy services